stackhpc/a-universe-from-nothing/README.rst

 *Note*: when accessing the VNC console of an instance via Horizon, you will be sent to the internal IP address of the controller, ``192.168.33.2``, which will fail.
-Choose the console-only display and replace this IP with the public IP of the hypervisor host.
+Open the console-only display link in new broser tab and replace this IP in the address bar with the public IP of the hypervisor host.

 That's it, you're done!